-Introduction to RNA-seq
+Introduction to RNA-Seq

 Dhivya Arasappan (Co-Director, Bioinformatics Consulting Group, CBRS)